dudinea/argocd-monorepo-controller/docs/architecture.md

 it listens to application events and updates application annotations.

-The latter one is parallel to ArgoCD Repo Server: the former component calls it to perform the actual calculation of Change Revision, which includes actual checkout of Git repositories and running the `git diff` operation.
+The latter one is parallel to ArgoCD Repo Server: the former component calls it to perform the actual calculation of [Change Revision](terminology.md#change-revision), which includes actual checkout of Git repositories and running the `git diff` operation.

-Both components are supposed to run in the ArgoCD namespace and reuse relevant ArgoCD configuration (such as configuration of Git repository connections, list of namespaces to handle applications, etc.).
+Both components are supposed to run in the ArgoCD namespace and reuse the relevant ArgoCD configuration (such as configuration of Git repository connections, list of namespaces to handle applications, etc.).

 ## Future plans

-* Make an Argo-CD UI extension to display accurate Change Revision in the UI
+* Extend Argo-CD UI to display accurate [Change Revisions](terminology.md#change-revision).
 * We'll try to introduce a more presize method for calculating the affected version that will run CM tools/plugins to determine if there was a change in manifests.
-* Look into possible performance optimizations of the operations.
+* We'll look into possible performance optimizations of the operations.

-As the long-term goal, when the things will stabilize and performance will look good we'll start working on integrating required changes into the upstream repository server as well as on extending properly the Application CR and integrating new functionality into the upstream Application server.
+As the long-term goal, when the things will stabilize and performance will look good, we'll start working on integrating the changes into the upstream repository server as well as on extending properly the Application CR and integrating the new functionality into the ArgoCD source code.